 ATM uses asynchronous multiplexing instead of synchronous.
 In synchronous time division multiplexing (TDM) users are pre-assigned to time slots.
 In ATM time slots are assigned only when a user has data to send.
 TDM is inefficient in relation to ATM in two respects.
 In TDM an idle code is transmitted in a time slot in which there is no user traffic.
 In ATM idle codes are not required when there is no user data to send.
 ATM does, however, use idle cells to adapt the rate of the ATM cells to the physical transmission medium.
 The idle cells are discarded at the receiver and are not processed in the same manner as user data.

 This is more efficient than synchronous TDM since in that method idle time slots are sent and processed as user data.
 ATM transport is an advantage for the user since he pays only for the cells he sends and not for a dedicated channel he may not fully utilize.
 Also, in synchronous TDM if a user has a lot of data to send he must wait until his time slot arrives even if all of the other timeslots are empty.
 With ATM a user sends data when he needs to send.
-This is used to process and transport data instead of idle codes.
+This is certainly more efficient and is an advantage for the network provider since the network is used to process and transport data instead of idle codes.